 Due to short length and small elevation gain some of the hikes on this list are also perfect for beginners!

-Lake Louise area is well known for its grizzly bear activity.
+Lake Louise area is also well known for high grizzly bear activity.
 Do bear in mind (pun intended) that hiking in groups of minimum 4 is sometimes enforced by the parks authorities.
 You can find out about current restrictions in the Lake Louise visitor centre or online.
-Carrying bear spray in the Rockies is a smart thing to do.
+Always carrying bear spray in the Canadian Rockies is a smart thing to do.

 1. Mount Saint Piran